Summer’s End, IC2402

 The general nodded gravely.
 “And this was the cause of your action?”

 “It was, your excellency.
-Lord Nicolo and Boulderguts have killed or imprisoned every noble in our realm – lord, lady and child – excepting those who managed to flee or hide, which were not too many.
-The brutes stole the whole of Campogrotta, enslaved every living soul, then they took Ravola to steal all they could from there too.
+Lord Nicolo and his servant Boulderguts have killed or imprisoned every noble in our realm – lord, lady and child – excepting those who managed to flee or hide, which were not that many.
+The brutes stole the whole of Campogrotta, enslaving every living soul they found, then they took Ravola and stole all they could from there too.
 Now they’ve set upon Trantio.
 They’ll burn the whole of Tilea if they’re not stopped.”

 “You have grievances a-plenty,” acknowledged General d’Alessio.
 “I see that plainly.
-But you had no orders, and no right to take matters into your own hands.
-You are soldiers serving this holy army of Morr, and ought properly to have awaited orders.
+But you had no orders, and certainly no right to take matters into your own hands.
+You are soldiers serving in his holy army of Morr, and ought properly to have awaited instruction.
 We would have dealt with the brutes as best we saw fit.”

 The archer stared down at his feet.
-Biagino wondered whether the act of rebellion had given the man any real satisfaction, considering all that he had likely lost to the brutes.
-It was a small revenge for the conquest and looting of an entire principality.
+Biagino wondered whether the act of rebellion had given the man any real satisfaction, considering all that he had likely lost to the brutes, family at home, comrades here.
+It was a small revenge for the cruel conquest of an entire principality.
 The archer could hardly be said to look proud about what he had done.
 Or, thought Biagino, perhaps he was simply afraid of the potentially brutal consequences of being caught disobeying orders in a time of war?

 “Look now,” commanded the general.
 “You will tell us exactly what happened.
 Speak.”